-1) Western Culture (W)
+- 1) Western Culture (W)

-- 2) Non-Western Culture (NW) - 3) Culture and Identity (CI)
+- 2) Non-Western Culture (NW)

+- 3) Culture and Identity (CI)

-Undergraduate courses other than Writing 2, 3, and 5, and language courses used to fulfill the foreign language requirement may potentially satisfy a Distributive Requirement.
-Such a course may also satisfy one of the World Culture Requirements.
+A single course may fulfill both a Distributive and World culture requirement.
 For example, a course in 19th-century British fiction might satisfy both the literature requirement under the Distributive category and the western culture requirement under World Culture.

 It is thus possible, by careful selection of courses which satisfy requirements in multiple categories, to complete both the Distributive and World Culture Requirements with ten courses.
 These may also overlap with major requirements.

 The online course catalog (ORC/Catalog) helps students to plan, and the termly Timetable of Class Meetings provides up-to-date information as to which courses are being offered and which satisfy Distributive and World Culture categories.
 Distributive and World Culture Requirements cannot be fulfilled with pre-matriculation credit.
 Courses satisfying Distributive and World Culture Requirements must be passed with a regular letter grade.